Chris Bickford, STEM Writing Specialist and Lecturer

 Leo Williams, Lloyd

-Wentao is a sophomore majoring in biology with an emphasis in neuroscience.
+Wentao is a junior majoring in biology with an emphasis in neuroscience.
 He is currently researching nuclear pole complexes at the Hoelz lab.
 He hopes that he can help students enjoy writing a little more and better communicate their scientific ideas.
 He spends his free time swimming and reading high fantasy novels.